neurobin/pacget/pacget.md

 # PACGET OPTIONS

 **-s, --search** *search_term*
 : Search for *search_term* in both official Archlinux repositories and AUR, then install packages selectively and interactively.
+This produces output like **yaourt** and lets you select the packages by number (e.g 1,2,3 or 1 2 3) and range (1-3 or 3-1) to install them.

 **-sx, --searchx** *search_term*
 : Extended search.
 Same as `-s`, but includes `pkgfile` search.
 The package `pkgfile` must be installed.